rafimrfdn/dwm-mint/README.md

 Setup info just the same with [POPOs dwm repo](https://github.com/rafimrfdn/dwm-popos).

 The difference is in the function whre I put different Patches and newest version.

+After installed, dont forget to copy or move the `dwm-autostart.sh` file to `.local/bin/`.

+Thats all.